6 CRR-NY 44.2NY-CRR

-(2) The terrapin excluder device, as defined in paragraph (a)(3) of this section, shall be securely fastened inside each funnel to effectively reduce the size of the funnel opening to no larger than six inches wide and two inches high.
+(2) The terrapin excluder device, as defined in paragraph (a)(3) of this section, shall be securely fastened inside each funnel to effectively reduce the size of the funnel opening to no larger than four and three-quarters inches wide and one and three-quarters inches high.

 (e) Blue crab size limits.

 After June 1, 2006, no person shall possess or land any blue crab (Callinectes sapidus) with a carapace width less than four and one half inches in length for hard shell blue crabs, three and one half inches in length for soft shall blue crabs, and three inches in length for peeler or shedder blue crabs.

 RESEARCH REFERENCES AND PRACTICE AIDS:

 59 NY Jur 2d, Fish and Wildlife §§ 2, 56, 59, 79.